Bosnia and Herzegovina Cities Guide: Planning Your Visit

 For those moving beyond the capital, Banja Luka stands out as a major PPLA candidate with 221,106 residents.
 Further east and south, you will find Zenica with 164,423 people and Tuzla with 142,486.
 Mostar is another key destination for travelers, recorded with a population of 104,518.
 These figures illustrate the contrast between the bustling energy of the larger hubs and the slower pace of smaller towns.

 Other notable urban centers include Bihać with 75,641 residents and Bijeljina with 37,692.
-Prijedor and Trebinje also appear in the catalog with populations of 36,347 and 33,178 respectively.
+Prijedor and Trebinje also have populations of 36,347 and 33,178 respectively.
 Even smaller administrative centers like Travnik, with 31,127 people, or Doboj, with 27,235, provide a glimpse into the regional diversity of the country.
 The list extends to smaller seats like Goražde and Mrkonjić Grad, which have populations of 17,650 and 14,737, showing that the urban landscape is a mix of large metropolitan areas and modest administrative towns.

 Understanding the administrative scale of regional towns

 Bosnia and Herzegovina cities are categorized by administrative roles like PPLA, PPLA2, and PPLC, which indicate their status as seats of divisions.
-According to the run.com.tr GeoNames cities1000 Balkan city catalog, there are 228 such candidates in the country, ranging from major capitals to smaller regional hubs.
+There are 228 such candidates in the country, ranging from major capitals to smaller regional hubs.

 When planning a trip, it is helpful to see how these labels translate to actual size and feel.
 For instance, Sarajevo is listed as a PPLC with a population of 696,731, making it the primary urban center.
 In contrast, Banja Luka and Brčko are categorized as PPLA, with populations of 221,106 and 38,968 respectively.
 These distinctions help travelers understand whether they are heading to a sprawling metropolis or a more focused administrative center.